hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 2070 grams / 73 oz.

 The Canada Goose Expedition Down Parka was originally designed for scientists in Antarctica.

-This is probably the warmest jacket in our selection.
+This is probably the warmest jacket in our selection and Canada Goose rates it as TEI 5 which means that it's suitable for temperatures of -30°C and below.
+Further, the jacket has been field-tested on the coldest places on earth.

+The downside of this jacket is probably its weight.
+With 2073 grams (73 oz.) it's more on the heavy site on our weight scale filled with 625 fill down.

+The Canada Goose ARCTIC TECH fabric Water Resistant is wind, and water resistant, durable and warm consisting of an 85% Polyester and 15% cotton mixture.

+The jacket features an adjustable, non-removable hood, a fur ruff, fleece-lined chin guard, interior back pack shoulder straps, six exterior pockets, four large handwarmer pockets, two interior pockets an adjustable waist drawcords as well as a hideaway snow skirt.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fcanada-goose-expedition-down-parka-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Canada Goose Expedition Parka</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fcanada-goose-expedition-down-parka-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Canada Goose Expedition Parka</a>